Mother Simpson: Production

-The idea for "Mother Simpson" was pitched by Richard Appel, who decided to do something about Homer's mother, who previously had been mentioned only once.
+The idea for "Mother Simpson" was pitched by Richard Appel, who decided to do something about Homer's mother.
+She had previously had been mentioned in the episode "There's No Disgrace Like Home", and shown via flashbacks in "Oh Brother, Where Art Thou?" and "Grampa vs. Sexual Inadequacy".
 Many of the writers could not believe that an episode about Homer's mother had not previously been produced.
 Part of the fun of an episode about Homer's mother for the writers was that they were able to solve several little puzzles, such as where Lisa's intelligence came from.
 The ending shot with Homer gazing at the sky was decided at the table read, but the drawing at the end was inserted by David Silverman because it was felt that the scene was so touching that no other lines were needed.
 As a result, no promos were aired over the credits during the original airing of the episode.
 Bill Oakley has admitted that he always gets teary-eyed when he watches the ending.

 Glenn Close, who was directed by Josh Weinstein, was convinced to do the episode partially because of James L. Brooks.
 Mona Simpson was designed in a way so that she would somewhat resemble Homer in her face, such as the shape of her upper lip and her nose.
 There were several design changes because the directors were trying to make her an attractive older and younger woman, but still be Simpson-esque.
 The inspiration for the character comes from Bernardine Dohrn of the Weather Underground, although the writers acknowledge that several people fit her description.
 Mona Simpson's crime was intentionally the least violent crime the writers could think of, as she did not harm anyone and was only caught because she came back to help Mr. Burns.
 The character was named after Richard Appel's wife at the time, the novelist Mona Simpson.
 When Mona gets in the van, her voice is done by Pamela Hayden because Close could not say "d'oh!" properly and thus they used the original temp track recorded by Hayden.

 The design of Joe Friday is based on his design in "Dragged Net!", a parody of Dragnet that was done in Mad Magazine in the 1950s.
 Mona becoming a radical after seeing Joe Namath's sideburns is a parody of how many 1960s films have a sudden transformational moment and play music such as "Turn!
 Turn!
 Turn!" and there was much discussion among the writers as to what that moment should be.
 The song originally intended to be taped over Mr. Burns' cassette of Richard Wagner's "Ride of the Valkyries" was "Wake Me Up Before You Go-Go" by Wham!, but it was too expensive to clear, so ABBA’s "Waterloo" was selected instead.